What you will study

 In Animal physiology: cold adaptation you will investigate mammalian physiological processes using a model of acclimation to a cold environment.
 You will gain insight into the physiological and biochemical bases for adipose tissue function in thermogenesis; the process by which heat is released in the body.
 Using a digital microscope, you will study the anatomy and histology of adipose tissues to determine how they change with adaptation to a cold environment.
 You will also carry out several investigations of the biochemical changes in this tissue.

-Drug metabolism and genetic variation examines how a person’s genotype determines how quickly the antidepressant nortriptyline is metabolised in the body.
+Drug metabolism and genetic variation examines how a person’s genetic make-up determines how quickly the antidepressant nortriptyline is metabolised in the body.
 You’ll complete a series of online experiments to estimate the purity and concentration of human DNA samples and then carry out genetic assays to determine the frequencies of gene variants within various human populations and relate these to metaboliser status.

 In Water quality monitoring you will complete a series of online investigations and interactive screen experiments to assess some different aspects of water quality that are important to human health, including assessing the microbiological safety of drinking water.
+You'll carry one of these out as a team activity.

 Method of study